grimlock-/music-player/readme.md

 ## Features
 Gapless playback

-A variety of library browsing methods including
+Current browsing methods
   * import order
-  * real-world timeline
-  * artist list
   * album list
     * can filter by configurable album types like ``studio album`` or ``compilation``
-  * configurable genre tree
-  * favorites
   * random song/album selection
-  * song derivatives (covers, parodies, remixes)

 User-defined tagging for songs and albums

 Lots of configuration options

-MediaSession API use to interact with OS-level playback controls

-Support for multiple album and song covers

-Video support with configurable video types for filtering/grouping

 ## General Notes
 This application is _NOT_ secure

 There are no user accounts.
-Preferences, config options, playlist entries, etc. are saved client-side using the Local Storage API
+Preferences, config options, playlist entries, etc. will be saved client-side using the Local Storage API

 Transcoding is not supported.
 Files are sent to clients as-is